Glen Ord Distillery & Beauly

 Dingwall is also famously home to Ross County Football Club, affectionately known as "the Staggies."
 Ross County are called the Staggies because the red deer stag is the classic symbol of the Highlands.
 Their home ground, the Global Energy Stadium, holds the unique distinction of being the most northerly professional football ground in Britain.
 This quirky fact often becomes a talking point for visitors, highlighting the deep passion for sport and local identity within the Highlands.
 The club is a significant part of Dingwall's modern culture, providing a strong sense of community pride and drawing supporters from across Ross-shire, particularly on match days.

-The route between Dingwall and Beauly, predominantly following the A862, A835, and B9169, offers a delightful exploration of the Highland countryside.
+The route between Dingwall and Glen Ord Distillery, predominantly following the A862 and A832, offers a delightful exploration of the Highland countryside.
 This segment, approximately 15-20 minutes of driving, meanders through varied landscapes.
 Initially, you'll observe fertile farmland and scattered rural settlements, quickly giving way to more rugged and forested areas as you journey inland.
 The transition from the coastal plain to the lower glens becomes more pronounced, with glimpses of heather-clad hills in the distance.
 Points of interest along this stretch include opportunities for scenic detours and a chance to appreciate the natural beauty away from the more heavily trafficked roads.
 Keep an eye out for traditional crofts and evidence of ancient settlements dotted amongst the trees and fields.

 Dingwall's Enduring Spirit